-

 - Drink water before and after bathing.

-- Do not stay in the water for more than 20 minutes at a time.
+- Do not remain in the water for more than 20 continuous minutes.

-The Chacapi Hot Springs are an unmissable stop in the Colca.
-They offer wellness and relaxation in one of the most beautiful environments in Peru.
+Ultimately, the Chacapi Hot Springs are a must-see stop in the Colca Valley.
+They offer relaxation, wellness, and a unique connection with one of the most beautiful natural settings in southern Peru.

-In Chivay, you will experience a special night with a traditional dinner accompanied by an Andean folkloric show.
-You will enjoy typical dishes prepared with fresh ingredients from the region, while you immerse yourself in the local culture and share with other travelers.
+In Chivay, you will enjoy a special evening with a traditional dinner accompanied by an Andean folkloric show.

 Traditional dances and music